LT-Intro-To-AI-SY2425/a1-intro-to-python-yyfigueroa/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+Something I noticed about python is that it's somewhat similar to JavaScript.
+It does look a bit hard.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+Some similarities were the way you have to use "print" to let the program run.
+There were so many specific things that were similar to JavaScript.
+A difference is how Python has more charaters/variables to program than JavaScript.

 3. What are some things that you learned through this assignment?
+Some things I learned through this assignment was how this programming language is structured.